How can Bowen help you & your family

 • Stress & Anxiety – Adrenal fatigue, Muscular tension, Improve sleep

-• Chronic conditions - Parkinson’s, MS, Arthritis, Chronic fatigue, Fibromyalgia, Postural imbalances, Pelvic imbalance, Constipation.
+• Chronic conditions - Parkinson’s, MS, Arthritis, Chronic fatigue, Fibromyalgia, Chronic pain, Postural imbalances, Pelvic imbalance, Constipation.

 How does it work ?

-• Fascia: Each Bowen move is done at the level of the superficial fascia and affects the relationship between the fascia and the nerve, muscle or tendon being mobilised.
-Fascia plays a major role in muscle co-ordination, postural alignment and overall structural and functional integrity.
-All of these are negatively affected when the fascia stiffens, contracts, torques or dehydrates.
-Following a Bowtech session it is not uncommon to see adhesions loosen up, scar tissue soften and posture and mobility improve without harsh mobilisation or stretching.
+• Each Bowen move is performed at the level of the superficial fascia and influences the relationship between the fascia and the nerve, muscle or tendon being mobilised.
+Fascia plays a vital role in muscle coordination, postural alignment, and the body’s overall structural and functional integrity.
+When fascia becomes stiff, dehydrated, contracted or twisted, these functions are affected and the body can become restricted or imbalanced.

 Bowen for Womens/Mens Health